cindy2097/newStorybookImages/README.md

 4. Link the new PNG images back into a PDF format, and then save the PDF into the output folder.

 5. Delete the PNG images

+## TODO:
+* Collect all the images and combine them into the PDF (for now, it's just outputting to folder `./src/PNGImgsOutput`)
+* Make font size adjust to the bounding box width & height.
+* Improve contour system (sometimes it doesn't recognize all the words in the page)
+* Font recognizer.